-Today’s agenda contains canned foods, sodas, concentrated juices, and instant soups; nothing is natural.
+Nowadays, we eat a lot of canned foods, sodas, concentrated juices, and instant soups.
+Nothing is natural.
 This pushes vegetables, fruits, and fiber to the side, and replaces them with fast food and fatty foods.

-Eating homemade food with healthy ingredients is difficult, as the best food becomes the fastest and most appetizing.
-This also happens with kids, who eat more and more sweets, soft drinks, hamburgers, and french fries.
+Eating homemade foods with healthy ingredients is difficult, as the best food becomes the fastest and is the most appetizing.
+This also happens with kids, who eat more and more sweets, soft drinks, hamburgers, and French fries.
 And the consequence?
 Obesity that affects more people in the world every day.

-We need to learn to eat healthfully, and not to slowly poison our bodies.
-Let’s invest in our health today, to avoid complications tomorrow.
-The body is affected by what we provide it with, and it all leads to negative effects sooner or later.
+We need to learn to eat healthily and not to slowly poison our bodies.
+We have to invest in our health today to avoid complications tomorrow.
+The food we eat affects our bodies.

-Of course, there are foods that cause more weight gain than others, and they are usually the most tempting.
+Of course, there are foods that may cause more weight gain than others, and they’re usually the most tempting.

-Below, we will mention the foods that cause the most weight gain in the least amount of time.
+Below, we will mention the foods that may cause the most weight gain in the least amount of time:

-1. Fast food, hamburgers, french fries, pastries, pizza.
+- Fast food, hamburgers, French fries, pastries, and pizza.

-2. Pasta by itself doesn’t cause a lot of problems, but if we eat them with a lot of sauce, condiments, or cheeses, they do.
+- Pasta: On its own, it doesn’t cause a lot of problems, but if we eat it with a lot of sauce, condiments, or cheeses, they do.
 What truly causes weight gain is what we eat our pasta with.

-4. Salads are very healthy, but just like pasta, do not make this mistake.
-Salads are good, but without too much dressing.
-You can eat a salad that appears healthy, but by adding condiments or other additions, this considerably increases their calories.
+- Salads: They’re good but without too much dressing.
+You can eat a salad that appears healthy, but adding condiments or other additions considerably increases their calories.

-5. Fried foods: it’s best to eat foods that are steamed, cooked on the griddle, baked, grilled, or sauteed.
+- Fried foods: It’s best to eat foods that are steamed, cooked on the griddle, baked, grilled, or sautéed.
 Fried foods absorb a lot of oil.
 Frying foods increases their calories.

 Have you ever eaten something, and wanted to eat more and more, without being able to stop?
-Well, this has an explanation: there exists a certain component, added in large amounts to salty, processed, canned, frozen, packaged foods, fast food and Chinese food, etc.
+Well, this has an explanation.
+A certain component is added in large amounts to salty, processed, canned, frozen, packaged foods, and fast foods.

-Even though it is found naturally in some foods, like those that contain proteins, dairy, meat, and various vegetables.
-It is called Monosodium glutamate, a flavor enhancer that is very addictive.
-That’s why, for example, after eating a bag of french fries, we can’t stop until we’ve finished them all.
+It’s found naturally in some foods, like those that contain proteins, dairy product, meat, and various vegetables.
+It’s called monosodium glutamate, a flavor enhancer that’s very addictive.
+That’s why, for example, we can’t stop until we’ve finished all our French fries.